gongahkia/sagasu-2/README.md

 </p>

 `Sagasu 2` is served in the following forms through a unified [FastAPI](https://fastapi.tiangolo.com/) interface.

-> ...
-FUA to edit this since no longer served live, also deprecate telegram bot due to authentication issues, state as a linked issue in a !WARNING above due to microsoft authentication redirect and add []()

 1. ***Live Telegram Bot*** [@sagasu2_bot](https://t.me/sagasu2_bot)
 2. ***Live Web App*** at [sagasu-two.vercel.app](https://sagasu-two.vercel.app/)